|Learn how to improve parks and community facilities to improve quality of life.|

 - Good facilities can instill a sense of ownership and community pride in residents.
-A neighborhood or community rich in the opportunities that community facilities can provide is experienced as a good place to live, and engenders pride of place in residents.
+A neighborhood or community rich in opportunities that community facilities can provide is a good place to live, and it engenders pride of place in residents.
 As a result, they may be more likely to pay attention to the maintenance of the community – keeping it clean and free of vandalism, supporting community events, and generally helping to create a vibrant and satisfying living environment.

 - Good facilities can provide services that help everyone.
 Public transportation, for instance, can ease the stress of commuting, eliminate air pollution, reduce traffic, and conserve energy.
 Libraries and museums can enhance the intellectual life of community residents, and expose them to many points of view and ways of looking at the world.

 - Good facilities can help prevent crime and other antisocial behavior.
 Community facilities can present children and youth, for instance, with places to go and activities to participate in – sports, arts programs, learning and enrichment, etc. – that act as healthy alternatives.

 - Good facilities can increase the level of fairness and equity in a community.
 When all residents have access to facilities that make life better and more pleasant, regardless of their socio-economic status, communities take a step toward greater equity.

 - Good facilities can help to attract new residents.
 People are more likely to move to communities with well-kept parks, lively cultural institutions, good schools, and efficient public transportation.